POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step1: creating a `PSyGrid` object
 ----------------------------------

-Frist, we need to create the `psygird` object.
+First, we need to create the `psygird` object.
 To do so, the pipeline needs to now the directory which contains the MESA runs, the compression, and whether to crop the history for some certain runs.
 Hence, the :samp:`step_1.csv` file should have those columns: